Semroc Earmark

 Brief:

-While t' US senate was tryin' t' wrestle a health care reform agreement t' resolution before Christmas 2009, the Semroc team was busily rushin' out their own little piece o' rocketry "legislation", releasin' a bit o' a mutated kit called t' Earmark.
+While t' US senate was tryin' t' wrestle a health care reform agreement t' resolution before Christmas 2009, the Semroc team be busily rushin' out their own little piece o' rocketry "legislation", releasin' a bit o' a mutated kit called t' Earmark.

 Construction:

-Components are typical top-quality, me hearties, arrr, including:
+Components are typical top-quality, including:

 • Balsa nose cone